viviandotdev/ObsidianVault/30 Notes/I believe in doing things for other while expecting nothing in return.md

 ---
 up:: [[My Values]]
 tags:: [[relationships]]
-## I believe in doing things for other while expecting nothing in return

 <!--
 Define the behaviors that align with this value.
 These actions will guide you back, when you fall off track.
 Be sure to include the “why” behind each. -->
 **[[relationships]] work when both parties are willing to do things for each other without expecting anything in return.**